nizyun/vs_en/docs/source/use_op/op_space.rst

 |retrieval_param |model config                  |json       |false     |                                       |
 +----------------+------------------------------+-----------+----------+---------------------------------------+

-1. name: now value is gamma.

-2. index_size: Specify the number of records in each partition to start index creation.
+1. index_size: Specify the number of records in each partition to start index creation.
 If not specified, no index will be created.

-3. id_type Specify primary key type, can be string or long.
+2. id_type Specify primary key type, can be string or long.

-4. retrieval_type search model, now support IVFPQ，HNSW，GPU，IVFFLAT，BINARYIVF，FLAT.
+3. retrieval_type search model, now support IVFPQ，HNSW，GPU，IVFFLAT，BINARYIVF，FLAT.

 IVFPQ: